Asymptotic self-similar blow-up profile for three-dimensional axisymmetric Euler equations using neural networks

+Figure \ref{fig:pdf} shows the approximate solutions to \eqref{eq:Kookaburra}, along with their corresponding equation residues.
+The equation residues are approximately five orders of magnitude smaller than that of the solution found.
+With the smoothness constraint \eqref{eq:loss_g} the inferred exponent for the smooth solution is $\lambda\approx1.917$.
+In the Supplementary Material we show the robustness of the PINN prediction with different random initialization and normalization condition.
+We also demonstrate convergence of the inferred $\lambda$ with domain size.
+The solutions found by the PINN are in agreement with the asymptotics of the time dependent solutions found by Luo and Hou \cite{Luo12968,MR3278833}.
+Extrapolating from the paper \cite{MR3278833}, the work is suggestive of a self-similarity exponent of $\lambda \approx 1.9$, in agreement with the exponent found by the PINN.
+Similarly to Luo and Hou, the trajectories corresponding to the self-similar velocity follow the geometry of a hyperbolic point at the origin.

+The spatial distribution of the collocation points plays a critical role for the success of PINN training.
+To guide the neural network to find the correct self-similar solution for Bousinessq \eqref{eq:Kookaburra}, we train the neural network to prioritize the equation constraints around the origin.
+Towards this goal, we divide the domain into two regions, one close to the origin and one far, in each region the collocation points are uniformly distributed.
+We increase the number of collocation points surrounding the origin.
+Otherwise, the neural network prediction would likely be trapped in a local minimum during the training.

-The significant \emph{advantages} of a PINN-based scheme compared to traditional numerical schemes to search for the self-similar solution are its universality and efficiency.
-For universality, the above PINN scheme can be generally applied to derive the self-similar solution for various equations without the requirement to know the specific structure of any particular equations.
-For efficiency, the smooth self-similar solution was in fact derived by PINN throughout one single training.
-There is no continuation scheme or time evolution required for the training, minimizing the computational cost of the training.
-We will give a robust validation of the universality and efficiency in the next section.
+The PINN-based scheme for finding self-similar blow-up offers advantages in terms of both universality and efficiency.
+For universality, the above PINN scheme can be generally applied to solving various self-similar equations without the requirement of prior knowledge of specific structure.
+For efficiency, the smooth self-similar solution was in fact found by PINN throughout one single training.
+There is no continuation scheme or time evolution required for the training, largely reducing the computational cost of the method.
+An additional major advantage of the PINN scheme, as we will later demonstrate, is its ability to find unstable self-similar solutions which would be incredibly difficult, if not impossible to find via traditional methods.

-In this work, we use TensorFlow version 2.4.1 to perform the computation of the self-similar solution discovery via PINNs.
-The computations were conducted on one NVIDIA A100 40GB GPU provided by the Institute for Advanced Study.
-The computation time for obtaining the self-similar solution for the 2D Bousinessq equation as shown in Figure \ref{fig:pdf} is around 8 hours.
-For the 1D problems mentioned in the next section, the computation time is usually less than 20 minutes.